- Home

 - your symptoms and general health.

-You may have treatment that affects the whole body (systemic) or focuses on a particular bone (local).
-Systemic treatments include hormone therapy, chemotherapy, targeted therapy, immunotherapy and bone strengthening drugs.
+You may have treatment that affects the body as a whole (systemic) or focuses on a particular bone (local).
+Systemic treatments include hormone therapy, chemotherapy, targeted therapy, immunotherapy and bone-strengthening drugs.
 Local therapies include radiation therapy and surgery.
 Treatments can be given on their own or in combination.

 For more on this, see our general sections on Radiation therapy, Chemotherapy, Surgery, Immunotherapy and Targeted therapy.